aregm/nff-go/README.md

 To deploy Docker images for use in distributed testing, use the **make deploy** command.
 This command requires two environment variables:

-* YANFF_HOSTS="hostname1 hostname2 ... hostnameN"* - a list of all hostnames for deployed test Docker images
+* NFF_GO_HOSTS="hostname1 hostname2 ... hostnameN"* - a list of all hostnames for deployed test Docker images
-* DOCKER_PORT=2375* - the port number to connect to Docker daemons running on hosts in the YANFF_HOSTS variable
+* DOCKER_PORT=2375* - the port number to connect to Docker daemons running on hosts in the NFF_GO_HOSTS variable

 To delete generated images in the default Docker target, use the **make clean-images** command.